 8. Nab a Kinderpass

-It’s just $12 for a five-year membership and the benefits are great, from cheaper shopping to discounts on over 1000 merchants island-wide (including Gardens by the Bay!).
-Don’t forget you’ll save $5 as it’s also an EZ-link card.
+It’s just $12 for a five-year membership, and the benefits are great, from cheaper shopping to discounts on over 1000 merchants island-wide (including Gardens by the Bay!).
+Don’t forget it’s also an EZ-link card, so top up at no extra cost.
 And you can earn KrisFlyer miles (or convert your miles to points).
-It’s a no brainer!
+It’s a no-brainer!